Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise 🐕

-While it can sometimes be hard to predict the exact characteristics of a hybrid puppy, one thing we can be sure of is that your Golden Shepherd is going to require plenty of exercises every day.
+While it can sometimes be hard to predict the exact characteristics of a hybrid puppy, one thing we can be sure of is that your Golden Shepherd is going to require plenty of exercise every day.
 A Golden Shepherd who hasn’t had enough exercise will become quickly bored and frustrated.
 Unfortunately, at this point, their intelligent brain starts looking for other activities to do to amuse themselves.
 Chewing the remote, raiding the trash can, or ripping apart their bed are a few examples of how your Golden Shepherd might decide to amuse themselves if you forget their walk.
 Don’t say that you haven’t been warned!

 Golden Shepherds will also love joining in any outdoor activities.
 But before you start high-impact activities, such as running or cycling, with your dog, it’s a good idea to schedule a checkup with your veterinarian so they can give your puppy the all-clear for these kinds of activities.